OBDS-Training/Help/content/en/docs/conda/cheatsheet/index.md

 ## Search available packages

-The `mamba search` command can be used to search for available packages and package versions programmatically.
+The `search` command can be used to search for available packages and package versions programmatically.

 For instance: